Before Amend existed, Watene “Wa” Waenga was already deep in the trenches, working where pain hides and potential is often overlooked.

-Later, Wa moved into education, teaching at a school designed for boys who had been excluded from the mainstream system.
-For eight of those years, he created and ran a mobile classroom—driving into neighborhoods, knocking on doors, sitting in parks, doing whatever it took to reach the most disconnected boys in the community.
-But what most people didn’t know at the time—was that every lesson he taught… was also one he needed to learn himself.
+Later, Wa moved into education, teaching at a school for boys excluded from the mainstream system.
+For eight years, he ran a mobile classroom, driving into neighbourhoods, knocking on doors, sitting in parks, doing whatever it took to reach the most disconnected boys in the community.
+But behind the scenes, every lesson he taught was also one he still needed to learn himself.

 Because when a man heals, his children grow up safer.
 When a man leads with heart, his partner feels seen.